evanodell/evanodell.com/projects/index.md

   <div class="post-entry-container">
       <div class="post-entry">

-An interactive blog post, originally written for [Disability Rights UK's blog](https://disabilityrightsuk.blogspot.co.uk/2017/03/how-do-politicians-discuss-disability.html), tracking the frequency that words and phrases related to disability issues are discussed in the UK parliament from 1936-2016.
+An interactive blog post, originally written for <a href="https://disabilityrightsuk.blogspot.co.uk/2017/03/how-do-politicians-discuss-disability.html">Disability Rights UK's blog</a>, tracking the frequency that words and phrases related to disability issues are discussed in the UK parliament from 1936-2016.
 </div>
 </div>
 </article>